wearefrank/haalcentraal-connector/README.md

 - **json/**
   - `DataChangeNotificationSchema.json`
   - `MappingApplication.json` Contains hardcoded information about applications which are allowed to subscribe to persons.

+- **jsonnet**
+  - `ApplicationsFilter.jsonnet` Used for extracting the application ids from the database.
+  - `ExtractBody.jsonnet` Removes siblings from the body of a javascript response.
+  - `ExtractDatabaseRows.jsonnet` Extracts the data from the rows from a database query.
+  - `ExtractUpdateBody.jsonnet` Extracts the updated body from a javascript response.
+  - `FilterApplicationsById.jsonnet` Retrieve config information for a list of application ids.

 - **xsd/**
   This directory holds XSD schema files.